truencoa/cli/README.md

         <li>Make sure you have a TrueNCOA account and have access to the username and password</li>
         <li>Create a processing folder on you system, like "c:\temp\truencoa"</li>
         <li>Download the TrueNCOA CLI application and unzip the contents to the processing folder</li>
-        <li>Create an input file using the instructions above and at least 100 distinct names and addresses and place in the processing folder</li>
+        <li>Create an input file (use mailer name in the file name if your organization is registered as an agency) using the instructions above and at least 100 distinct names and addresses and place in the processing folder</li>
         <li>Create a batch file (truencoa.bat) using a text editor and save it to the processing folder with the following command: <br/>
             truencoa_cli.exe "{full path to your file}" "{username}" "{password}" "https://api.truencoa.com/" false
         </li>
-        <li>Save and close the text editor</li>
+        <li>Save the batch file and close the text editor</li>
-        <li>Open a command prompt by pressing CTRL+R, then entering in "cmd" (without quotes)</li>
+        <li>Open a command prompt by pressing CTRL+R (on windows), then entering in "cmd" (without quotes) and hitting ENTER</li>
         <li>Type: cd "{full path to your processing folder}"</li>
         <li>Type: truencoa.bat and hit enter</li>
         <li>Within 4-7 minutes you should see your completed file on https://app.truencoa.com</li>